-Veritext/NJ Reporting Company 973-410-4040

-So I think that the tribal gaming commissions, the tribal regulatory authorities, the tribes themselves, the gaming tribes, have matured enough now and have been in the business long enough so that they know how to regulate their, you know, their gaming operations properly.
-So I thank you for the time, and there is no letter.
-These are just notes.

-MS. ECHO-HAWK: Will you be writing a letter?

-MR. APODACA: Probably because I think the attorney is here somewhere so -- know, it should be beneficial for tribes, and I'm not sure that current regulations do that.

-CHAIR STEVENS: Thank you.
-And we do welcome your comments in writing, and we also heard about incentivizing, promoting self regulation and creating regulation that, you know, encourages tribes to self regulate, rather than -- that's where the part of the PowerPoint says burden versus benefit, is the burden worth the benefit.
-And, you

-We only have two, right, two tribes, and one is by statute, so we really only have one.
-You know, we have heard a lot of talk about that, so thank you.

-MR. FELIX CHAVEZ: Good afternoon, Chairwoman Stevens, Vice Chair Cochran, and Mr. Little.
+1 the NIGC just kind of for discussion purposes only, 2 just what would it take, and you get like I know 3 it's not your administration, but in the past, it 4 was like, oh, no, you know, you would have to do 5 this and that and that and that, and it was like 6 almost impossible.
+7 So I think that the tribal gaming 8 commissions, the tribal regulatory authorities, the 9 tribes themselves, the gaming tribes, have matured 10 enough now and have been in the business long enough 11 so that they know how to regulate their, you know, 12 their gaming operations properly.
+So I thank you 13 for the time, and there is no letter.
+These are 14 just notes.
+15 MS. ECHO-HAWK: Will you be writing a 16 letter?
+17 MR. APODACA: Probably because I think the 18 attorney is here somewhere so 19 CHAIR STEVENS: Thank you.
+And we do 20 welcome your comments in writing, and we also heard 21 about incentivizing, promoting self regulation and 22 creating regulation that, you know, encourages 23 tribes to self regulate, rather than that's where 24 the part of the PowerPoint says burden versus 25 benefit, is the burden worth the benefit.
+And, you know, it should be beneficial for tribes, and I'm 1 2 not sure that current regulations do that.
+We only have two, right, two tribes, and 3 one is by statute, so we really only have one.
+You 4 5 know, we have heard a lot of talk about that, so 6 thank you.
+7 MR. FELIX CHAVEZ: Good afternoon, Chairwoman Stevens, Vice Chair Cochran, and Mr. 8 9 Little.
 My name is Felix Chavez.
-I am the chairperson at the Sandia Tribal Gaming Commission, and I also serve as the current chairperson for the New Mexico Indian Association of Gaming Commissions.

-We will be submitting our written statements to the NIGC.
-I would like to first address your initiatives.
-The consultation and the transparency and the communication, I think that's really good.
-That's something that we haven't seen before.
-In the past, you have heard comments from the different gaming commissions and tribal leaders that it wasn't there.
+I am the 10 chairperson at the Sandia Tribal Gaming Commission, 11 and I also serve as the current chairperson for the 12 New Mexico Indian Association of Gaming Commissions.
+13 We will be submitting our written statements to the NIGC.
+I would like to first 14 15 address your initiatives.
+The consultation and the 16 transparency and the communication, I think that's 17 really good.
+That's something that we haven't seen 18 before.
+In the past, you have heard comments from 19 the different gaming commissions and tribal leaders 20 that it wasn't there.
 It wasn't present.
-And this is a fresh approach to this issue with the gaming tribes and the NIGC.

-The second thing is technical and training.
-You are well aware that the economic conditions that we face today, many of the tribes'
+And this 21 is a fresh approach to this issue with the gaming 2.2 tribes and the NIGC.
+The second thing is technical and 23 training.
+You are well aware that the economic 24 conditions that we face today, many of the tribes'

-Veritext/NJ Reporting Company 973-410-4040

 gaming commissions are under budgetary constraints.

-It would be helpful to receive a lot of the

-technical and training from NIGC itself.
-Mr. Ken

-Billingsley has provided training for the different

-gaming commissions, but I think it's needed more,

-especially in the areas of newer technologies, those

-that advance at a greater rate than what we have

-seen before.
+1 It would be helpful to receive a lot of the 2 technical and training from NIGC itself.
+Mr. Ken 3 Billingsley has provided training for the different 4 5 gaming commissions, but I think it's needed more, especially in the areas of newer technologies, those 6 7 that advance at a greater rate than what we have seen before.
+8